MarcoConsiglio/goniometry/README.md

 - with more than 59" if there are no degrees and minutes.

 ### Radian
-This create an angle from its radiant representation:
+This create an angle from its radian representation:
 ```php
 $delta = Angle::createFromRadian(M_PI); // deg2rad(M_PI) = 180°
 $delta = new Angle(FromRadian(M_PI));